Diploma of Stage and Screen Performance

-NIDA’s Vocational Diploma of Stage and Screen Performance is a foundation program that equips you with the skills you will need to perform in live and recorded works, and to collaborate with others in creating original works.
+NIDA’s Vocational Diploma of Stage and Screen Performance is a year-long intensive program giving you the skills to perform in live and recorded works, and the knowledge to collaborate with others to develop and create original works.

 You will explore the multiplicity of roles, technologies and methodologies that exist within the theatre, film, television and digital industries.

-Training is practical, with classes in acting techniques, performance genres and production practices.
-This course will put you centre stage and in front of the camera, giving you the tools to develop your own stories for stage and screen.
+Training is practical, with classes in acting techniques for both live and screen work, performance styles and production practices.
+The course puts you centre stage and in front of the camera, giving you the tools to develop your own stories for stage and screen.

-You will be taught by NIDA staff and guest tutors from the performing arts industry.
-The aim of this course is to equally develop your skills in acting and in creating original works for stage and screen.
+Content is delivered by NIDA staff and guest tutors from the entertainment arts industry.
+At the end of this course, graduates will have equally developed skills in acting and in creating original works for stage and screen.

 Course dates and times